Anfield history, stands, notable matches and travel information

-The first Liverpool game at Anfield was a friendly against Rotherham which was played in front on 200 people on 1 September 1892 in which the Reds won 7-1.
-Liverpool won 4-0 against Lincoln City on 9 September 1982 in their league debut at the stadium in front of 5,000 supporters.
+The first Liverpool game at Anfield was a friendly against Rotherham which was played in front of 200 people on 1 September 1892 in which the Reds won 7-1.
+Liverpool won 4-0 against Lincoln City on 9 September 1892 in their league debut at the stadium in front of 5,000 supporters.

-A new stand was built in 1895, designed by Archibald Leitch, it sat where the current main stand sits, another was constructed at the Anfield Road end in 1903 before the Spion Kop was built in 1906, named so because of a hill in South Africa where a local army regiment suffered heavy losses during the Boer War and the Kemyln Road stand was built around the same time.
+A new stand was built in 1895, designed by Archibald Leitch, it sat where the current Main Stand sits, another was constructed at the Anfield Road End in 1903 before the Spion Kop was built in 1906, named so because of a hill in South Africa where a local army regiment suffered heavy losses during the Boer War and the Kemlyn Road Stand was built around the same time.

 Constructed: 1906